 There are also tents that specify what truck models they work with so pay attention to that too.
 Alongside that, never assume that a tent that fit a previous version of your truck’s model will fit yours.
 That’ll lead to wasted time and money.

 Unfortunately, you can’t use a regular tent as a truck bed tent.
 Sorry to disappoint anyone who got this far hoping they could just use their dome tent in the back of the truck.

 Are There Extra Features?

-Truck tents are usually basic, but the Avalanche has a hook for a lantern so you can light up the place from the center of the tent.
+The Avalanche has a lantern hook so you can light up the place from the center of the tent.
 You also have access to your cargo lights if you want to get daylight that way.

 Lighting is vital if you want to leave your spot in the early morning—you need to be able to see to get yourself ready for the day.